Adult Glioma: Grading and Treatment

 Surgery

-Surgery is the main treatment for gliomas because surgery is needed to grade and classify your tumor.
+Surgery is the main treatment for gliomas because it is needed to grade and classify your tumor.
 Surgery is often used with other treatment options, like chemotherapy and/or radiation therapy (see below).
 Surgery to diagnose and treat a brain tumor is called a craniotomy.

 The goals of surgery are to: